St. Jacobi Church, Wuhu

-St. Jacobi Church, Wuhu (芜湖圣雅各教堂) is a Protestant church located in Jinghu District, Wuhu, Anhui, China.
+St. James’s Church, Wuhu (芜湖圣雅各教堂) is a Protestant church located in Jinghu District, Wuhu, Anhui, China.

 History

-St. Jacobi Church's history stretches back to 1883, founded by the Episcopal Church.
+St. James’s Church's history stretches back to 1905, founded by the Episcopal Church.

 In June 2011, the church was moved 10 m eastward.
 The church was inscribed as a municipal cultural relic preservation organ in October 2001 and a provincial cultural relic preservation organ in December 2012, respectively.

 Architecture

 The church has a width of 16.29 m, a depth of 27.87 m and a construction area of 389 m2.
 The bell tower is 25 m high and adopts Gothic architectural style.